 The mother’s body begins to change weeks before doctors’ tests and examinations even confirm that you are pregnant.
 The changes the mother will experience will affect the way she feels and functions.
 She could experience nausea, fatigue, and “morning sickness” These are all factors to consider if you are going to be driving off-road for many hours.

 When you drive in certain off-road conditions there might be certain parts that include extreme inclines and declines or off-camber driving conditions.
 These off-road driving conditions can make even a grown man nauseous.
 The bumpy road conditions could initiate morning sickness.
 The pressure on the bladder from sitting and bumping for extended periods in the 4-wheel drive can become very uncomfortable for the mother.

 Let’s next look at 4-wheel driving conditions and how they could affect the mother.

 Before I wrote this article, I actually asked my wife if remembers us going 4-wheel driving while she was pregnant and she gave me a resounding, yes.
 I recall it was at a game reserve with gravel tracks and I was driving a Land Rover Discovery 3 with pneumatic air suspension, sort of like a magic carpet ride, so I can assure you she was fine.
 For the record, my kids turned out ok.
-4-wheel driving with a 1-year-old and a highly pregnant mother is not going to involve any extreme off-roading, I can assure you.
+4-Wheel driving with a 1-year-old and a highly pregnant mother is not going to involve any extreme off-roading, I can assure you.
 Even though I was more concerned for her and the baby, she reassured me they were all fine.

-With that being said, there definitely are certain off-roading conditions I would strongly recommend you avoid with a pregnant mother on board.
+That said, there definitely are certain off-roading conditions I would strongly recommend you avoid with a pregnant mother on board.
 These include but are not limited to:

 - Extreme rock crawling